pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 event is assigned a new position in the application sequence, and thereby becomes a "sequenced event".

-A command method will usually read a selection of recorded events, and then project the events into a "decision model" with which new events will be generated.
-When a command method writes new events, the same query used for reading can also be used as the append condition query, and the highest "last known position" at the time of reading can be used as the append condition position.
+A command method will usually read a selection of sequenced events, and then project the events into a "decision model" with which new events will be generated.
+When a command method writes new events, the same query that was used for reading can also be used in the append condition.
+The highest "last known position" at the time of reading can be used as the append condition position.

 The command method's query, used both when reading and writing, therefore defines the "dynamic consistency